preeti-newcode/snake-water-gun-game/README.md

 🎯 Replay-ready – Automatically restarts each round until you choose to quit.

-🧩 Game Logic
+# 🧩 Game Logic

-Option	Beats	Loses To
+⚙️Option -> Beats	: Loses To

-🐍 Snake	Water	Gun
+🐍 Snake -> Water	: Gun

-💧 Water	Gun	Snake
+💧 Water -> Gun	: Snake

-🔫 Gun	Snake	Water
+🔫 Gun -> Snake : Water

-💻 How It Works
+# 💻 How It Works
 The computer randomly assigns positions to "Snake", "Water", and "Gun".

 You’re prompted to choose one option.